 It was her experience as a post-doctoral fellow at the Campbell Family Institute for Cancer Research in Dr. Tak Mak’s laboratory that played a significant role in Dr. Billia’s breakthrough discovery around heart muscle cell regeneration.

 “Heart muscle cells are somehow prevented or suppressed from regenerating,” explains Dr. Billia.
 “If they are damaged during a heart attack, for example, the damage is irreversible.
 In the cancer world, it is well known that tumour suppressor genes force cancer cells to die rather than regenerate and proliferate.
 Tumour suppressors also help stop cancer from spreading.
-In the heart, tumor suppressor genes prevent the heart from regenerating, as well.”
+In the heart, tumour suppressor genes prevent the heart from regenerating, as well.”

 Now Dr. Billia is studying how to manipulate these tumour suppressor genes and refocus them on damaged heart cells – thereby controlling heart regeneration.